b-it-bots/mas_perception/mas_perception_libs/docs/python_package.md

 and the test script [`image_detection_test`](../ros/scripts/image_detection_test) for detecting in images.

 ### `ImageDetectorTest`
-Simple detection model which generates random bounding boxes and is meant to be an usage example for `ImageDetector` together with [`class_annotation_example.yml`](../models/class_annotation_example.yml) and [`image_detector_test_kwargs.yml`](../models/image_detector_test_kwargs.yml).
+Simple detection model which generates random bounding boxes and is meant to be an usage example for `ImageDetectorBase` together with [`class_annotation_example.yml`](../models/class_annotation_example.yml) and [`image_detector_test_kwargs.yml`](../models/image_detector_test_kwargs.yml).